bahram-jahanshahi/luminote-app/demo/README.md

 ### AI Feedback
 The AI will provide feedback on the user's writing and help them improve their skills.
-The user can also see their progress and any feedback they have received from the AI.

 <img src="./Lumintoe_ScreenShots/4.png" alt="Explore and Practice" width="400" />

 AI gives some examples and common metaphors to help the user improve their writing skills.
-The user can also see their progress and any feedback they have received from the AI.

 <img src="./Lumintoe_ScreenShots/5.png" alt="Explore and Practice" width="400" />